 |Dates that appeal and removals processes are in force||In-country right of appeal when a non-asylum human rights application is made when a person has no leave to remain||Removal decision with right of appeal issued|

-* Under section 94 of the Nationality, Immigration and Asylum Act 2002 a human rights application can be certified as being “clearly unfounded”.
-There is a high threshold for imposing certification on this basis and it is not often used on non-asylum human rights claims.
-See the Home Office guidance:
+A. Under section 94 of the Nationality, Immigration and Asylum Act 2002 a human rights application can be certified as being ‘clearly unfounded’.
+There is a high threshold for imposing certification on this basis and it is not often used in non-asylum human rights claims.

-** Under section 94B of the Nationality, Immigration and Asylum Act 2002 any human rights claim can be certified unless there is a real risk of serious irreversible harm if the person is removed from the UK before any appeal is concluded.
-This provision is set out in the Immigration Act 2016, and is referred to “remove first, appeal later”, meaning that most non-asylum human rights claims are unlikely to be issued with an in-country right of appeal on refusal.
-However, this provision is currently subject to a phased implementation and does not apply to: people applying for further leave to remain on family or private life grounds when they already have leave to remain; overstayers who are making a claim based on their relationship to a British partner or child; or people making an Article 3 medical claim.
-However these applications can still be subject to certification under section 94 if they are the claim is “clearly unfounded”.
-See the Home Office guidance:
+B. Under section 94B of the Nationality, Immigration and Asylum Act 2002 any human rights claim can be certified unless there is a real risk of serious irreversible harm if the person is removed from the UK before any appeal is concluded.
+This provision is set out in the Immigration Act 2016, and means that most non-asylum human rights claims are unlikely to be issued with an in-country right of appeal on refusal.
+These ‘remove first, appeal later’ provisions were found to be unlawful by the Supreme Court and on 3 August 2017 the Home Office withdraw its guidance.
+It is therefore unclear whether human rights claims are being refused with no in-country right of appeal on this basis and if they are, which types of claim will be affected.

 Although Home Office processes have changed since KA v Essex was heard, the principles established in that case, and Birmingham City Council v Clue, must still be followed, i.e., support will generally need to be provided to prevent a breach of the family’s human rights whilst there is an ongoing procedural right to pursue a human rights claim from within the UK, for example, an in-country right of appeal.
 The local authority would only be able to give further consideration to the question of return once the person has had their claim finally determined, and is either ‘appeal rights exhausted’ or has had their claim certified with no in-country right of appeal.
 Local authorities using the NRPF Connect database can clarify this with the Home Office by raising a query.